Atluss/go-protoBuf-practice/README.md

   PATH="$PATH:$HOME/go/bin"
 fi
 ```
-And find it: `echo $PATH`, restart: `source .profile`
+And find it: `$PATH`, restart: `source .profile`

 How to generate `*.proto` to `*.go` In folder where `*.proto` input it in terminal: `protoc --go_out=. file_name.proto`

-Project structure:
+## Project structure:

 dir | description
 ---|---
-gRPC | gRPC server for greetings requests and answers.
+./gRPC | gRPC server for greetings requests and answers.
-protoBufApp | This directory show how to work with protoBuf protocol binary
+./protoBufApp | This directory show how to work with protoBuf protocol binary

 ## Greeting